 DNA recovered from forensic and ancient DNA (aDNA) sources is generally expected to be in low copy number and degraded in strand length.
 However, considering the following equation, it is important to realize that the exact amount of recoverable DNA from any source is unknown:

 Net yield of DNA= Original amount – loss in sampling – loss in extraction/purification – loss due to amplification bias (e.g., due to PCR inhibitors)

 This study’s first objectives included estimating: 1) the amount of DNA lost during DNA extraction and purification, and 2) the degree to which molecules are damaged as a result of the extraction method.

 Four DNA standards were created from freshly extracted pig (Sus scrofa) liver DNA, representing highly intact genomic DNA to more degraded and low copy number DNA.
 Ten aliquots of each of these standards were then subjected to seven published aDNA extraction methods and twelve commercial extraction methods, many of which are marketed as suitable for forensic and ancient DNA applications.
 “DNA in” of the standards was compared to “DNA out” using a Fragment Analyzer that is capable of simultaneously measuring DNA quantity (i.e., concentration) and quality (i.e., DNA strand length).

 Some kits performed very well, whereas others were associated with tremendous loss and/or fragmentation.
-This demonstrates that many extraction methods used to study degraded DNA are far from optimal, and that research should be focused on improving their efficacy.
+This demonstrated that many extraction methods used to study degraded DNA are far from optimal, and that research should be focused on improving their efficacy.